 In 1963, the Equal Pay Act made it illegal for men and women to get different pay for similar work.
-And in February 2022, the US Women’s National Soccer team settled a $24 million lawsuit to make their pay equal to their male counterparts.
 But overall, women still aren't earning as much as men.

 Love that for us.

-Overall, women get paid 83 cents for every dollar a man earns.
+Overall, women get paid 77 cents for every dollar a man earns.
 It's worse for some BIPOC women.
-Black women earn 58 cents, Native American women make 50 cents, and Hispanic and Latina women earn 49 cents for every dollar a man makes, on average.
+On average, Asian American, Native Hawaiian and Pacific Islander women earn 80 cents, Black women earn 64 cents, Hispanic and Latina women earn 54 cents, and Native American women make 51 cents for every dollar a man makes, according to US Census Bureau 2021 earnings data as analyzed by the National Committee on Pay Equity.
 This affects more than just today's paychecks.
 Getting paid less contributes to a much bigger wealth gap between women and men.

 Why is this happening?